Clinton blasts Patriot Coal bankruptcy plan

-Davie, FLORIDA (Reuters) - U.S. Democratic presidential candidate Hillary Clinton said Friday that a bankruptcy plan proposed by Patriot Coal Corp. is “outrageous and must be stopped” because it diverts money intended for coal miners’ retirement benefits.
+Davie, FLORIDA, Oct 2 (Reuters) - U.S. Democratic presidential candidate Hillary Clinton said Friday that a bankruptcy plan proposed by Patriot Coal Corp. is “outrageous and must be stopped” because it diverts money intended for coal miners’ retirement benefits.

 “Patriot Coal is trying to take $18 million of the $22 million put aside for retired coal miners, wives and widows and use it to pay its lawyers instead,” Clinton said in a statement provided exclusively to Reuters.
 “Ensuring healthcare and retirement security should be the first priority in a bankruptcy proceeding, not the last.”